elba7r/system/erpnext/docs/user/manual/en/setting-up/integration-services/dropbox-backup.md

 ####Step 4: Allow Dropbox Access

 After setting frequency and updating other details, click on `Allow Dropbox access`.
 On clicking this button, the Dropbox login page will open in the new tab.
-This might require you to allow pop-up for your Revalue account.
+This might require you to allow pop-up for your ERPNext account.

 ####Step 5: Login to Dropbox